Trinity Church, Princeton: Twentieth century

-Next, the Rev. Robert Spears saw Trinity through the fire and rebuilding of the mid-60s, and after seven years' tenure became Bishop of the Episcopal Diocese of Rochester, New York.
-The Rev. James Whittemore served from 1967–77, during which Trinity evolved into something like its modern form, with expanded lay leadership, liturgical renewal, a revised church, enlarged facilities, and a more diverse and welcoming congregation.
+Next, the Rev. Robert Spears saw Trinity through the fire and rebuilding of the mid-1960s, and after seven years' tenure became bishop of the Episcopal Diocese of Rochester, New York.
+The Rev. James Whittemore served from 1967 to 1977, during which Trinity evolved into something like its modern form, with expanded lay leadership, liturgical renewal, a revised church, enlarged facilities, and a more diverse and welcoming congregation.
 A long-awaited moment came when parishioner and clergy staff member the Rev. Daphne Hawkes—who remains a volunteer associate clergy—was ordained to the priesthood at Trinity, the first woman priest in the Diocese of New Jersey.
-Whittemore left to head the Seamen's Church Institute in New York City, now led by former Interim Rector the Rev. Jean Smith.
+Whittemore left to head the Seamen's Church Institute in New York City, now led by former interim rector the Rev. Jean Smith.

-The Rev. John Crocker, Jr. came to Trinity in 1977 from the Episcopal chaplaincy at MIT and served until his retirement in 1989.
+The Rev. John Crocker Jr. came to Trinity in 1977 from the Episcopal chaplaincy at MIT and served until his retirement in 1989.
 His tenure included expanded outreach, consolidation of the many liturgical changes of the preceding years, and planning for needed facility improvements.
 In 1991, after an extended interim period, the Ven.
-Leslie Smith, Archdeacon of the neighboring Diocese of Newark, became Trinity's next rector, serving until his retirement in mid-2006.
+Leslie Smith, archdeacon of the neighboring Diocese of Newark, became Trinity's next rector, serving until his retirement in mid-2006.
 The current rector is the Reverend Paul Jeanes.

+The Rev. Paul Jeanes has served at Trinity since 2008, and has seen Trinity through a transition to becoming more culturally, socially, and liturgically inclusive.
+His emphasis on the spiritual pilgrimage of laity has shifted church programming to include more adult formation and outreach.

 In February 2022 the parish fired its long time music director and organist Tom Whittemore because of historical sex abuse charges by law enforcement and a joint investigation by the Episcopal Diocese of New Jersey and the Episcopal Diocese of Pennsylvania.
+Connor Fluharty served as Interim Director of Music in the difficult transition, and in August 2023 Dr. Margaret "Meg" Harper assumed the role of Director of Music.
+Since then, the music program has expanded and offers regular programming including biweekly Evensong and Compline services Sunday nights at 5pm.